wssuomi/space-game/README.md

-# Space game
+# SG029

-Fly in space while avoiding and shooting rocks.
+SG029 is a game where you fly in space and blast asteroids